aduggin/csun2013-presentation/README.md

 ### Scope of the Project

-The most ambitious BBC digital project/service to date - delivered to desktop, mobile web, mobile apps and connected tv
+The most ambitious and comprehensive BBC digital project to date - 4 screen proposition - delivered to PC, tablet, Mobile and Connect TV

+Grand vision - to deliver the first truly digital Olympics.
+Never miss a moment

 Website built around the olympics domain - a page for every athlete, team, venue, sport and medal winning event.
 Each with an index pages.